Skip to main content

 How am I charged for proofs?

-You can specify a max price per PGU you're willing to accept when submitting a request.
+To protect yourself from unexpected price escalation, you can specify the max price per PGU you're willing to pay when making a proof request.

 If you are planning to use the Succinct Prover Network regularly for an application, please reach out to us.
 For applications above a certain scale, we offer volume based discounts through reserved capacity.